Android 16: Adaptive apps

 To ensure seamless functionality across various devices and screen sizes, Android 16 is removing the ability for apps to restrict screen orientation and resizability on large screens.
 This change encourages developers to create adaptive apps that adjust fluidly to different display dimensions and orientations.
 Initially, in 2025, this will affect apps targeting API level 36 on devices with screens wider than 600dp, with an opt-out option available.
 By 2026, the policy will extend to apps targeting API level 37, eliminating the opt-out provision.

 Live Updates

-Android 16 introduces "Live Updates," a new class of notifications designed to help users monitor and quickly access important ongoing activities.
-The new ProgressStyle notification template provides a consistent user experience for Live Updates, helping developers build for progress-centric user journeys such as rideshare, delivery, and navigation.
+Android 16 introduces "Live Updates", a new class of notifications designed to help users monitor and quickly access important ongoing activities.
+The new ProgressStyle notification template provides a consistent user experience for Live Updates, helping developers build progress-centric user journeys such as rideshare, delivery, and navigation.
 It includes support for custom icons for start, end, and current progress tracking, segments and points, user journey states, milestones, and more.